 What is preventing educators from delivering a “good education”?

-Today’s classroom has drastically changed from years past.
+Today’s classroom has drastically changed since years past.
 Sincerely dedicated teachers look for new and effective ways to make a difference in students’ lives, even if this means constantly altering established patterns or spending personal funds on whatever does not fit the school budget.

 Yet many do not find success with contemporary teaching methods and initiatives.
 The Alliance for Excellent Education reports that “teachers are leaving the profession at an alarming rate: 14 percent of new teachers leave by the end of their first year; 33 percent leave within three years; and almost 50 percent leave in five years.
 Estimated conservatively, American schools spend more than $2.6 billion annually replacing teachers who have dropped out of the profession.
 Many analysts believe that the price is actually much larger and point out that the loss in teacher quality and student achievement must be added to the bill.”